AztecProtocol/aztec-packages/yarn-project/starter-kit/README.md

 ```

 The command should succeed and return the address of the deployed contract.
 This will need
-to be updated in the `.env` file's `VITE_CONTRACT_ADDRESS` value if you are using a different contract or have changed the deploy command.
+to be updated in the `.env` file's `VITE_CONTRACT_ADDRESS` value if you are using a different contract or have changed the deploy command (for example, choosing a different salt).

-Lastly, launch the frontend:
+Lastly, we can launch the frontend:

 ```bash